galaxyproject/iwc/workflows/microbiome/README.md

 # Microbiome Workflows

-The following workflows can be used directly for microbiome data analysis, pathogen detection and tracking purposes.
-The workflows can be also adapted to any other sequencing technique.
+The following workflows can be used directly for microbiome data analysis, pathogen detection, and tracking purposes.
+The workflows can also be adapted to any other sequencing technique.

-To learn more about the following workflows and try them with real datasets, please check our Microbiome tutorials on the Galaxy Training Network [GTN](https://training.galaxyproject.org/training-material/topics/microbiome/)
+To learn more about the following workflows and try them with real datasets, please check out our Microbiome tutorials on the Galaxy Training Network [GTN](https://training.galaxyproject.org/training-material/topics/microbiome/)

 ## Nanopore _Preprocessing_

-Before starting any analysis, it is always a good idea to assess the quality of your input data and to discard poor quality base content by trimming and filtering reads.
+Before starting any analysis, it is always a good idea to assess the quality of your input data and to discard poor-quality base content by trimming and filtering reads.

-Generally, we are not interested in the host sequences, rather only those originating from the pathogen itself.
+Generally, we are not interested in the host sequences, but rather only those originating from the pathogen itself.
 It is important to get rid of all host sequences and to only retain sequences that might include a pathogen, both in order to speed up further steps and to avoid host sequences compromising the analysis.

 ### Input Datasets

-- Collection of sequenced Nanopore reads of all samples to be analized in a `fastq or fastq.gz` formate.
+- Collection of sequenced Nanopore reads of all samples to be analised in a `fastq or fastq.gz` formate.

 ### Output Datasets

 - Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` formate.

-- Tables indicating total number of reads before and after host sequences trimming, and the host sequences percentages found in each sample, these tables are needed for visualistion performed in **_PathoGFAIR Samples Aggregation and Visualisation_** workflow.
+- Tables indicating total number of reads before and after host sequences trimming, and the host sequences percentages found in each sample.

 This workflow is available for trial through our [GTN tutorial](https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)